Brranforrd/Week0/README.md

 # Week 0

 ## 1. I learned about computational thinking
 - Computational thinking is a form of abstract and algorithmic thinking that involves, decompostion, pattern recognition, and debugging.
-With computational thinking, it allows me to become a better Programmer and navigate
+With computational thinking, it allows me to become a better Programmer and navigate web applications with ease.

 ## 2. I learned the basics of manuevering Github
 - Github is a type of version control system that stores files and edit them over time.
 Github is highly popular and useful to majority of coding developers